 The documents must be in Spanish (translated by a sworn translator).
 If the certificates are not written in Spanish, they must be translated and/or apostilled or legalized.

-To record this Inheritance Title, a file known as the Declaration of Heirs must be made before a competent Notary (last domicile or habitual residence, where most of the assets are located, or the place where he or she died.
+To record this Inheritance Title, a file known as the Declaration of Heirs must be made before a competent Notary (last domicile or habitual residence, where most of the assets are located, or the place where he or she died).

-Honouring the Inheritance Law
+Honoring the Inheritance Law

-For example, if American national dies while being a resident in Spain, his heirs will be decided according to Spanish law.
+For example, if an American national dies while being a resident in Spain, his heirs will be decided according to Spanish law.
 The same would apply to any other foreigner dying in Spain.